allegroai/clearml-docs/docs/release_notes/ver_1_0.md

 - Add support for `list` type argument in `Task.connect_configuration()` (previously only `dict` type was supported)
 - Rename `TrainsTuner` to `ClearmlTuner`
 - Update documentation links
-- Get notebook auth token from the JUPYTERHUB_API_TOKEN environment variable if it is not present in the server info

 **Bug Fixes**